UK Fortnite player second in World Cup

 - The world-famous game that's never topped the charts

-She said she once threw out an Xbox after an argument - but now accepts Jaden's career choice as a professional e-sports player.
+She said she once threw out an Xbox after an argument - but now accepts Jaden's career choice as a professional esports player.

 The Fortnite finals conclude on Sunday with 100 players battling on giant computer screens in the Arthur Ashe Stadium in New York.